UCL/Pain.Impact.Measures/ELSA Models/IRT-supplementary-materia.md

 psychometric characteristic of our measurement model, and b) interpret the observed $\theta$ values.

+## Internal and external invariance

+In IRT models, measurement invariance is generally described as a property of the IRM by which the items of the test exhibit the same parameter estimates across different groups of respondents .
+However, in this context it is helpful to make a distinction between internal and external invariance.

+The model parameters attained in any IRT analysis are specific to the items analysed *and* the population sample from which the participant responses are drawn, and thus all the characteristics of our model refers to and are specific to the sample used.
+This means that given a sample $X_s$ drawn from a target population $X$, and an evidence of fit, our IRT model should be “internally invariant”.
+I.e. we should be able to estimate the same (or very similar) parameter estimates if we analyse different draws from the same population $X$ of participants and responses.
+On the other hand, IRT models cannot support the same assumption of invariance between different populations and samples, and therfore they cannot be considered as “externally” invariant ([Asún et al. 2017](#references))

-Secondly, it is important to make explicit what is the target population (e.g. general population of England that is 50yo or older), how well the target population is represented by the sample at hand.
-For example:
+Therefore, it is important to consider:

+1.  what is the target population of this measurement model ?
+    (e.g. general population of England that is 50yo or older).
+This is important to clarify what is the population to which this Item Response Model aims to be calibrated.
+2.  how well the target population is represented by the sample at hand? for example:
     - Geographical area: does the sample include respondents from different areas of the country or are they from a local area?
     - Demographics: how representative are the demographics characteristics of respondents to those of the target population?
+    - ..

 ## Zero Inflation